 If you tried this Homemade Cast Iron Skillet Pizza recipe or any other recipe, don’t forget to rate the recipe and let me know what you think.
 I love hearing from you!
 You can also follow me on PINTEREST, INSTAGRAM, and FACEBOOK for more crave-worthy content.

-When pan has preheated, remove – make sure ingredients are ready – you do not want the pan to cool down.
+Assemble pizza in hot skillet: Tip: before you remove skillet, make sure your pizza shapes are prepared and toppings are ready, you do not want your pan to cool down.
+Carefully remove hot skillet from oven.
 Very carefully use a wad of paper towels/napkins to spread oil in hot skillet.
-Carefully place dough circle in pan and adjust to fit edges.
+Carefully place dough circle in pan and adjust to fit edges (picture #2 & #3).

-Add sauce – leaving room for crust to form (you do not need to form crust – it rises on it’s own).
-Sprinkle mozzarella & parmesan cheese overtop.
+Add the toppings: Spread a thin layer of pizza sauce while leaving room for crust to form (you do not need to form crust – it rises on it's own).
+Sprinkle generous amount of mozzarella & parmesan cheese overtop.

-Bake for 14-16 minutes – cheese should be bubbling, browned, and crust should be golden brown.
+Bake pizza: Bake uncovered for 14-16 minutes – cheese should be bubbling, browned, and crust should be golden brown.
 When pizza is finished, use a utensil to carefully slide pizza from skillet onto a cutting board.
 Top with fresh basil and red pepper flakes if desired.
 See notes for extra toppings.